Mandom64/FORT500/README.md

 # FORT500
-A simplified compiler for the fake language FORT500
+Small compiler for a FORTRAN-like language